JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 ### Cinnamon and the imagination of empire

 Meanwhile, other states were desperate to have cinnamon for themselves.
 This was especially true for Spain and its empire.
-Spain tried – unsuccesfully – to acquire cinnamon trees itself, or at least to copy Dutch practices for exotic plants in its colonies.[^ref19] But the Spanish quest for cinnamon went back as early as the days of the _conquistadors_.
-The famous expedition of gonzalo Pizarro and ## Francisco de Orellana
+Spain tried – unsuccesfully – to acquire cinnamon trees itself, or at least to copy Dutch practices for exotic plants in its colonies.[^ref19] The Spanish quest for cinnamon in the New World even went back as far as the early days of exploration.
+We alreadearly as the days of the _conquistadors_.
+The famous expedition of gonzalo Pizarro and Francisco de Orellana along the Amazon river

 	 - Spanish efforts to find cinnamon in the New World Batsaki (Y.), Cahalan (S.B.) & Tchikine (A.) 2016 (art Bleichmar over Ortega)